 At all times, student health and safety and adherence to Government direction and HSE advice regarding COVID-19 will guide on-campus attendance.
 Any general changes to on-campus access as currently planned will be clearly communicated via Moodle, to your college email address and on our website.

 Students are asked, at this time, not to attend on-campus except as timetabled by their programme, for pre-booked study, or by pre-arranged appointment, or to access library/study facilities.
 Note Library services remain available online.

-In line with QQI (Quality and Qualifications Ireland) guidance, alternative assessment and delivery arrangements remain in place for the duration of Semester 1.
+In line with QQI (Quality and Qualifications Ireland) guidance, alternative assessment and delivery arrangements remain in place until August 2021.
 You will be assessed on a mix of continuous assessment, traditional assignments and/or online examinations.
 Group projects will operate as normal, as these can easily be managed in an online mode of delivery.
 You will not be required to undertake any in-person examinations on-campus.